 Move-in Ready – Obviously, newly built homes don’t require you to pull up old carpet or repaint the walls before you move in.
 If you’re looking for the quickest path to being settled in a home of your own, new homes are the best bet.

 Floor Plan – If you invest in a custom-built home, you are sure to get a floor plan that matches your lifestyle—because you get to pick the design.
 If you work with the architect early in the construction, you may even be able to pick custom finishes.

 Energy Efficiency – New homes are held to higher insulation and efficiency standards than older homes that are being resold.
 New homes also tend to have newer appliances.
 Quality windows and an efficient washer will equal significant savings over time.

 Maintenance – In addition to needing less work (or no work) up front, new homes will require less maintenance over the first few years of your ownership.
 You’re less likely to run into unexpected expenses, like needing to replace septic tanks or damaged gutters.

-Amenities – New homes in planned communities often include access to community amenities, like clubhouses, recreational facilities, community spaces, and trails.
+Amenities – Looking for a neighborhood with an active lifestyle?
+New homes in planned communities often include access to community amenities, like clubhouses, recreational facilities, community spaces, and trails.

 Additional Upfront Costs – All the best benefits of new homes (quality construction, new appliances, community pool, etc.) mean your purchase price will be more expensive.
-Consider HOA costs and property taxes while you’re looking for the right community.
+Consider HOA costs and property taxes as you look for the right community for you.